-There are plans to incorporate quality of service (QoS) capabilities in Wi-Fi with the adoption of the IEEE 802.11e standard.
-The 802.11e standard will include two operating modes, either of which can be used to improve service for voice:
+There are plans to incorporate quality of service (QoS) capabilities in WiFi technology with the adoption of the IEEE 802.11e standard.
+The 802.11e standard will include two operating modes, either of which can be used to improve service for voice −

-This uses a protocol called Enhanced Multimedia Distributed Control Access (EDCA), which is Extensions an enhanced version of the Distributed Control Function (DCF) defined in the original 802.11 MAC.
+WiFi Multimedia Extensions use a protocol called Enhanced Multimedia Distributed Control Access (EDCA), which is an extension of an enhanced version of the Distributed Control Function (DCF) defined in the original 802.11 MAC.

 In WSM, the access point periodically broadcasts a control message that forces all stations to treat the channel as busy and not attempt to transmit.
 During that period, the access point polls each station that is defined for time sensitive service.

-To use the WSM option, devices must first send a traffic profile describing bandwidth, latency, and jitter requirements.
+To use the WSM option, devices need to send a traffic profile describing bandwidth, latency, and jitter requirements.
 If the access point does not have sufficient resources to meet the traffic profile, it will return a busy signal.